The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 They've never changed, right?

-And uh, and that's why you have sayings like that's why the Spartans fought for freedom, just like we're fighting for our freedom today to hold on to our freedom, because the principles um that have governed us, those endure over time.
+And that's why you have sayings like, that's why the Spartans fought for freedom, just like we're fighting for our freedom today, to hold on to our freedom.

 They just don't change.

-So, in that sense, it's not hard to figure out and to see the way ahead.
+So in that sense, it's not hard to figure out and to see the way ahead.

-In the other sense of what do you do and and what does it mean practically, and what are the actions that you're supposed to take, and what are you not supposed to do?
+In the other sense of what do you do and what does it mean practically?

-I had um some students, one student actually asked me at a college, you know, can you tell us what to care about?
+I had some students, one student actually asked me at a college, you know, can you tell us what to care about?

 What should we be paying attention to in the world?